jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (a) in the case of information supplied, received, or used for a commercial purpose, to a fine not exceeding $50,000; or (b) in any other case, to a fine not exceeding $10,000.

-### 118 False statements or declarations
+### 118 False statements
-Every person who knowingly and wilfully makes a false statement in any application, certificate, declaration, or information supplied (by written notice or electronically) under section 82(4A), 83A(3), or 90 for the purposes of this Part shall be liable on conviction to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 3 months.
+Every person who knowingly and wilfully makes a false statement in any application, certificate, or information supplied for the purposes of this Part is liable on conviction to—
+  (a) a term of imprisonment not exceeding 3 months; or (b) a fine not exceeding $2,000.

 ### 119 Wilfully misleading Registrar
 Every person shall for each offence be liable on conviction to a fine not exceeding $2,000 who—